My experience with PPA and PPD (and what I’m doing differently to prepare for baby #2)

 I knew something wasn’t right and reached out to my midwife practice around month 3 postpartum.
 They referred me to the perinatal mental health therapists at the hospital where I delivered and I began seeing a weekly therapist from that point on.

 It definitely helped, though was not a quick fix.
 I continued to struggle with my mental health throughout the first year and beyond.
-I did trial a medication when Jack was around 14 months old - ultimately, the side effects were bad for me and at that point in time I did not feel the urge to try another one, and so I stopped it after a few weeks.
+I did trial a medication when Big J was around 14 months old - ultimately, the side effects were bad for me and at that point in time I did not feel the urge to try another one, and so I stopped it after a few weeks.
 I am definitely open to medication in the future, though, and believe that it is such an important piece of the mental health puzzle for many.
 I do think people are sharing more openly about it and helping to decrease any stigma.

 mom with baby sleeping on chest